Female comedians: 2018 films with funny women to make you LOL

-Audrey (Mila Kunis) and Morgan (Kate McKinnon) somehow find themselves in the middle of an international espionage adventure after learning that Audrey’s ex-boyfriend is a CIA agent.
-The Spy Who Dumped Me has a romantic premise but predominantly focuses on Audrey and Morgan’s hilarious exploits.
+Audrey (Mila Kunis) & Morgan (Kate McKinnon) somehow find themselves in the middle of an international spy adventure after learning that Audrey’s ex-boyfriend is a CIA agent.
+The Spy Who Dumped Me has a romantic premise but predominantly focuses on Audrey & Morgan’s hilarious exploits.

 Crazy Rich Asians

 Based on the bestselling novel by Kevin Kwan, Crazy Rich Asians will be the first American movie to feature a predominantly Asian cast.
 In the movie, New Yorker Rachel (Constance Wu) discovers that her boyfriend Nick (Henry Golding) comes from one of the richest families in Asia when he takes her to his best friend’s wedding in Singapore.